salrashid123/vault_pki_mtls/README.md

   vault write pki/config/urls issuing_certificates="https://vault.domain.com:8200/v1/pki/ca"  crl_distribution_points="https://vault.domain.com:8200/v1/pki/crl"
   ```

+  Save the public cert as `Vault_CA.pem` by running the command below:

   Once you initialize the PKI engine, download the CA Vault just generated for you (infact you should see the CA cert cain once you run the previous command)